 Born in Esfahan (1979) Maryam K. Hedayat is an Iranian visual artist living in Brussels.
 She graduated with honours as a Bachelor of Arts from the University of Antwerp and went on to study film directing at LUCA School of Arts in Brussels.
-Together with David Helbich, she is currently working on the art integration project Nieuwland, in the Brussels Marolles.
-She is also part of the creative film project ENFEM in Molenbeek.
-Her video-installation Genderless successfully toured in Belgium from 2016 to 2018.
+In 2019 she was selected for a screenwriting project by The Flemish Film Fund, and is currently writing a screenplay for her first feature film.
+She is also a dramaturg and is working with theatre maker Sachli Gholamalizad for her play Let Us Belive in the Beginning of the Cold Season, to premiere at KVS in May 2019.
+She has worked with David Helbich on the art integration project Nieuwland, in the Brussels Marolles.
+She was also part of the European creative film project ENFEM.
+Her video-installations Genderless, and Ferfereh successfully toured in Belgium from 2016 to 2018.

 A side project of Genderless, A Tale of Memories, was selected for the Antwerp Queer Arts Festival and exhibited at MAS and during Zoveel Many Trees><Abattre exposition in Brussels.

-Hedayat is in the process of writing and researching her first feature length documentary First Day of Spring.
+Hedayat is also post-producing her first feature length documentary First Day of Spring.
 The film revolves around the lives of a group of twenty something friends living in Molenbeek in the aftermath of the Brussels attacks.

 She is furthermore a member of the arts and culture magazine Rekto:Verso, a founding member of Cross Critique, and a member of SectieMoFo, a think tank for diversity in the arts.